Dexter1636/Vue_hello_world/doc/vue_notes.md

 ### v-if

-The directive `v-if` is used to conditionally render a block.
+`v-if` is used to conditionally render a block.

 ```HTML
 <p v-if="seen">Now you see me</p>